The-Trademark-Factory/thetrademarkfactory/content/pages/contact.md

 ---
 title: Contact
 seo:
-  title: SEO Title
+  title: Contact Us | The Trademark Factory
-  description: SEO Description
+  description: Get in touch for all your trademarks and intellectual property enquiries
   image:
   no_index: false
 content_blocks: